 Be nice.
 Or else.

-UX Designer at On-Site Joined almost 4 years ago
+UX Designer at On-Site Joined about 4 years ago

 I think my favorite part was the explanation of what a nit was.